 3) Place your cursor on a picture for a description of the picture.

-Day by day - click on each day for more detail, then when you finish just click on your browsers back button to return here
+Day by day - click on each day for more details about your amazing New Zealand itinerary.
+Then when you finish just click on your browsers back button to return here

 Day 1 - Arrive in Auckland, City of Sails

 Day 2 - Auckland to the Bay of Islands

 Day 3 - explore the beautiful Bay of Islands